TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 [Programmer sketch](https://github.com/TRudolphi/MegaTinyUtils/tree/main/examples/FlashingSwitcher)

 In this sketch also some explanation how it is all working (also the handling of 'realtime' signals with Events<br>
 and the logical block).
-The sketch can be uploaded by a basic UPDI-programmer with 1 diode / resistor.
+The sketch can be uploaded by a basic UPDI-programmer with 1 diode / resistor to a 4 ..
+16Kb<br>
+ATTiny controller (f.i.
+ATTiny404 ..
+ATTiny1604)